certik/dftatom/README.rst

     PYTHONPATH=. python examples/atom_U.py

-Read "The Structure Of The Program" section below for more information.
+Read "Structure Of The Program" section below for more information.

 Development
 -----------